Chaklader/SignalSyncPro/papers/Rule_Based_Control_DEV.md

 Bus arrives at: G + 15s (≤ 44s) ✓
 No phase transition needed.
 ```

+When P1 has been green for less than 30 seconds and a bus signal arrives, the controller simply continues holding the
+green phase.
+Since the bus will arrive in 15 seconds, the total P1 green time will be G+15s, which is at most 29+15=44s,
+exactly matching MAX_GREEN.
+No phase transition occurs—the bus passes through without delay.

 **Case 1b: P1 green time G ≥ 30s (Cannot extend, must cycle)**